bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ihrin Tomovici.md

 - **Criminal Contact**: You have a reliable and trustworthy contact who acts as your liaison to a network of other criminals.
 You know how to get messages to and from your contact, even over great distances; specifically, you know the local messengers, corrupt caravan masters, and seedy sailors who can deliver messages for you.
 - **Expertise**: 2x proficiency bonus (Thieves' Tools, Stealth)
 - **Sneak Attack**: +1d6 damage
+- **Cunning Action**: You can take a bonus action (Dash, Disengage, or Hide) on each turn in combat.

 ### Proficiencies
 - light armor